dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/spatial.md

 In short, while the `GEOMETRY` type is a binary representation of "geometry" data made up out of sets of vertices (pairs of X and Y `double` precision floats), it actually stores one of several geometry subtypes.
 These are `POINT`, `LINESTRING`, `POLYGON`, as well as their "collection" equivalents, `MULTIPOINT`, `MULTILINESTRING` and `MULTIPOLYGON`.
 Lastly there is `GEOMETRYCOLLECTION`, which can contain any of the other subtypes, as well as other `GEOMETRYCOLLECTION`s recursively.

-This may seem strange at first, since DuckDB already have types like `LIST`, `STRUCT` and `UNION` which could be used in a similar way, but the design and behaviour of the `GEOMETRY` type is actually based on the [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) geometry model, which is a standard used by many other databases and GIS software.
+This may seem strange at first, since DataMiner already have types like `LIST`, `STRUCT` and `UNION` which could be used in a similar way, but the design and behaviour of the `GEOMETRY` type is actually based on the [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) geometry model, which is a standard used by many other databases and GIS software.

 That said, the spatial extension also includes a couple of experimental non-standard explicit geometry types, such as `POINT_2D`, `LINESTRING_2D`, `POLYGON_2D` and `BOX_2D` that are based on DuckDBs native nested types, such as structs and lists.
 In theory it should be possible to optimize a lot of operations for these types much better than for the `GEOMETRY` type (which is just a binary blob), but only a couple functions are implemented so far.